Minh-VH-210590/MIC-LocalSearch/README.md

 # MIC-LocalSearch
-Repository for MIC using Local Search
+Repository for MIC using Local Search.
+Experiments are performed at `vis-micls.py`